-This raises the question whether it is actually possible to praise two emperors effectively in a single panegyric, or even whether it would be desirable for a panegyrist to do so.
-For anyone in Nicomedia, orator, prefect, or inhabitant, it could only be the local, eastern emperor who may bestow any sort of patronage that a panegyric might be expected to bring, such as the patronage Libanius himself benefitted from in 349 when he was returned, newly promoted, to Constantinople.
+This raises the question whether it is in fact possible to praise two emperors effectively in a single panegyric, or even whether it would be desirable for a panegyrist to do so.
+For anyone in Nicomedia, orator, prefect, or inhabitant, it could only be the local, eastern emperor who may bestow any sort of patronage that a panegyric might be expected to bring, such as the patronage Libanius himself benefited from in 349 when he was returned, newly promoted, to Constantinople.
 The inclusion of Constans in this speech usefully celebrates the newly established brotherly harmony in the wake of 346, but the historiographical framing of each section perhaps signals that Constantius is its primary honorand.

-To return to our original questions, panegyric, at least in the hands of Libanius, was just as capable of exploiting the close generic relationship with historiography as was historiography itself.
-There was a pressure to maintain a formal distance between the genres, but equally it was advantageous for an orator to appropriate the authoritating persona of an historian.
-Libanius also appears to be aware of the negative aspects of being too historiographical (as in
+To return to our original questions, panegyric, at least in the hands of Libanius, was just as capable of exploiting the close generic relationship with historiography as historiography itself was with panegyric.
+There was a pressure to maintain a formal

-62 Pan.
-Lat.
-VII(VI) was addressed to both Maximian and Constantine in 307 in Trier.
-Pan.
-Lat.
-X(II) and XI(III) was delivered to one member of the diarchy; Pan.
-Lat.
-VIII(IV) addressed Constantius I as part of the tetrarchy.
-The varied use of second person forms in the singular or plural helped the panegyrists distinguish their addressee from the rest of his college yet also create a "metaphysical presence" for the absent emperors.
-R. Rees Layers of Loyalty in Latin Panegyric AD 289-307 (Oxford 2002) teases out the strategies employed by the orators under the Dyarchy and Tetrarchy to negotiate these complex relationships between audience, addressee, and wider imperial college.
+61 Pan.Lat.
+7(6) was addressed to both Maximian and Constantine in 307 in Trier.
+Pan.Lat.
+10(2) and 11(3) were delivered to one member of the dyarchy; 8(4) addressed Constantius I as part of the tetrarchy.
+The varied use of second person forms in the singular or plural helped the panegyrists distinguish their addressee from the rest of his college, yet also created an implied presence for the absent emperors.
+R. Rees, Layers of Loyalty in Latin Panegyric AD 289-307 (Oxford 2002), teases out the strategies employed by the orators under the dyarchy and tetrarchy to negotiate these complex relationships between audience, addressee, and wider imperial college.

-63 Themistius addresses Valentinian and Valens together with the second person plural, however at several points he also uses the singular to address (the present) Valens (e.g. 75a-b, 81c).
-P. Heather and D. Moncur, Politics, Philosophy, and Empire in the Fourth Century.
-Select Orations of Themistius.
-(Liverpool 2001) 173-179.
+62 Themistius addresses Valentinian and Valens together with the second person plural, but at several points also uses the singular to address (the present) Valens (e.g. 75a-b, 81c).
+See P. Heather and D. Moncur, Politics, Philosophy, and Empire in the Fourth Century.
+Select Orations of Themistius (Liverpool 2001) 173-179.